Brain sciences and classroom practices

 27 and 28 May 2019 (concluded)

-Based on the latest research on learning and the brain, ITSI once again presents a workshop based on what we know from the insights on cognitive neurosciences.
+Based on the latest research on learning and the brain, ITSI presented the second workshop based on what we know from the insights on cognitive neurosciences.

 Classroom organising and management

 Preparing learners for the challenges of the 4th industrial revolution

 During the two-day workshop, educators deliberated on practical classroom implications to immediately improve learning outcomes.